estefaniams-han/inside-out-emotion-classifier/README.md

 - Add more visualizations to the Streamlit app
 - Multi-language support

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

 ## License

 This project uses the GoEmotions dataset which is licensed under Apache License 2.0.